I'm Doing Whole30 and It Hasn't Killed Me Yet

 Cut out all the psychologically unhealthy, hormone-unbalancing, gut-disrupting, inflammatory food groups for a full 30 days.
 Let your body heal and recover from whatever effects those foods may be causing.
 Push the “reset” button with your metabolism, systemic inflammation, and the downstream effects of the food choices you’ve been making.
 Learn once and for all how the foods you’ve been eating are actually affecting your day to day life, and your long term health.

 I'm intrigued by our relationship with food.
 As a former dancer and active person, I love to feed my body clean, whole foods that give me energy and clarity.
 I love feeling good in my figure and I love to see the results of what happens when the foods I eat (or rather, don't eat) can impact my skin, my attitude, and my body.
-But as a passionate southern girl who grew up creating intimate bonds with people around the table, I also love a beautifully made meal--butter, cheese, booze, and all.
+But as a passionate southern girl who grew up creating intimate bonds with people around the table, I also love a beautifully made meal--butter, cheese, dairy, bread and all.

 So when a friend of mine decided to pick up Whole30 as a summertime kick starter, I couldn't help but join in.
 Solidarity in numbers, right?
 Most importantly, though, I knew I'd never be hungry (it's a high protein regimen) and I knew I could still eat delicious foods that I love (high-quality steak and a baked sweet potato with ghee and Maldon sea salt?
 Hell yes).